Kong/kubernetes-ingress-controller/README.md

   Use a wide array of [plugins][docs-konghq-hub] to monitor, transform and protect your traffic.
 - **Native gRPC support**
-  Proxy gRPC traffic and gain visibility into it using Kong's plugin.
+  Proxy gRPC traffic and gain visibility into it using Kong's plugins.
 - **Health checking and Load-balancing**
   Load balance requests across your pods and supports active & passive health-checks.
 - **Request/response transformations**